johnhom1024/issue-env-cache-error/README.md

 6. Run pnpm build:b (Wrong)

 ```
-NAME=a pnpm nx run app:build (Third run, CACHED, But File No Change!
+NAME=b pnpm nx run app:build (Third run, CACHED, But File No Change!
 Output a, It should Output b)
 ```